eldstal/touchless-xm/README.md

 ### Step 1: Bootloader
 **This only needs to be done once per board**

-When you have a fresh board with a factory-stock microcontroller, you'll have to start with the Arduino bootloader.
-An image is included in this repo, but you need a hardware AVR programmer, for example:
+When you have a fresh board with a factory-stock microcontroller, you'll have to start with the bootloader.
+For this step you need a hardware AVR programmer, for example:

 - AVRISPmk2 (tested, works)
 - An Arduino ([Instructions](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/#how-to-wire-your-boards))